|

 rug, such as a navajo rug, is made by hand, using wool woven

+in a tapestry loom.
 Weaving a top quality southwestern rug takes many long hours.

 The time taken to prepare the yarn often takes longer than